Star Soldier

-is a series of shoot 'em up video games mainly developed by Hudson Soft.
+is a series of scrolling shooters mainly developed by Hudson Soft.
 Konami has owned the rights to the series since their absorption of Hudson Soft in 2012.

-The first game, named Star Soldier, appeared on the MSX and NES in 1986, and the series has continued on various gaming systems.
-Star Soldier itself has received enhanced remakes for both the GameCube and PlayStation 2 in 2003, and a different remake for the PlayStation Portable in 2005, while the latest installment of the series was released on the Wii as a WiiWare game in 2008.
+The first game, Star Soldier, was released in 1986 for the MSX and NES, and the series has continued on various gaming systems.
+Star Soldier itself was released with little change in the compilation Caravan Shooting Collection for the Super Famicom in 1995, received enhanced remakes for both the GameCube and PlayStation 2 in 2003, and a different remake for the PlayStation Portable in 2005.
+The Nintendo 64 got an exclusive release called Star Soldier: Vanishing Earth in 1998, while the latest installment of the series was released on the Wii as a WiiWare game in 2008.
 In addition, Super Star Soldier, Final Soldier, Soldier Blade and Star Parodier have been re-released on the Wii's Virtual Console and on the Japanese PC Engine's Best Collection lineup for the PSP.

 The Star Soldier games are best known for their distinctive music, unique weapon power-ups, and a special time attack high score mode called "Caravan Mode".